 I am interested in examining some trends in recent horror writers (who I will call horrorists to save a syllable).
 But rather than getting to the core, here is a lightly decorated listicle of trends and thoughts I may get around to packaging up into a real essay later.

 Some of the writers on this list share a red-pill motif, in the sense of the feeling of horror arising from seeing painful truths that the snowflakes can’t handle.
 And the painful truth is that the horror is other people.
-Probably, in fact, other people who look different than the imagined audience.
+Probably, in fact, other people who look different than the imagined audience, or the author.
 Maybe black people, if you believe you are talking to white people.
-Or women.
+Or women; I’m aware there is only one woman on this author list.
 Quasi-biological-class-determinist, Houellebecq and Deep-State-is-Cthulhu-Actually, Zero HP Lovecraft, could serve as waypoints along a red-piller’s path to the endimming.
 Indeed, a dark enlightenment progenitor, Nick Land a.k.a.
 The Whiteness Out Of Space, is a horror writer.